TurboExpress: Hardware

 The screen is sized 66 mm (2.6 in.), the same as the original Game Boy.
 It can display 64 sprites at once, 16 per scanline, in up to 481 colors from a palette of 512.
 It has 8 kilobytes of RAM, and it runs a HuC6280 CPU at 1.79 or 7.16 MHz, same as TurboGrafx-16.

 The TurboExpress had a backlit display.
 Handheld market leader Nintendo did not have a backlit handheld until the release of the Game Boy Light in 1998.
 Its keypad layout is similar to that of the original Game Boy, with the unique addition of two "turbo switches" that engage two levels of high-speed controller button re-triggering to assist the player.

-Due to a problem with cheap capacitors (an industry-wide issue in the early 1990s), sound failure is a frequent problem with the TurboExpress, sometimes even in new systems.
+Due to a problem with faulty capacitors (an industry-wide issue in the early 1990s), sound failure is a frequent problem with the TurboExpress, sometimes even in new systems.
 The screen used in the TurboExpress was another source for problems, though it was state of the art when it was released.
 The LCD technology used was still fairly new and the rate of pixel failure was very high.
 Brand-new TurboExpress systems often had several bad pixels.
 Text is also difficult or impossible to read in certain circumstances, as many times fonts were written to be seen on a television screen, not on a small LCD screen.
 As a result, certain RPGs and adventure games can be difficult to play on the unit.

 The TurboExpress plays the same game cartridges as the TurboGrafx-16 home console.
 Some TurboGrafx-16 HuCards save game data to the internal memory of the TurboGrafx-CD unit, TurboDuo, or TurboBooster Plus (a peripheral for the core TG-16 console).
 The TurboExpress lacks this internal memory and, as a result, is not capable of saving in this manner.
 Most games provide a password save mechanism as an alternative.

 The battery life is about three hours for 6 AA batteries.
 This is also a problem for other color and backlit or sidelit handhelds of the time, such as the Game Gear at 5–6 hours, the Sega Nomad at 2–3 hours, and the Atari Lynx at more than 4 hours.
 Nintendo's Game Boy had a 12- to 40-hour lifespan on 4 AA batteries.